hodovani/hodovani.github.io/notes/DRAFT-reinforcement-learning-with-mountain-car-simulation.md

 ### What is Reinforcement Learning?

+Short notes from the book https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf

 Is it different from superrvised learning?
 What examples?
 Elements of Reinforcement Learning.
-Limitations and Scope
+Limitations and Scope.

 ### What is mountain car Simulation?